minvws/nl-kat-coordination/docs/source/introduction/makeyourown.rst

 normalize.py
 ************

-The file normalize.py contains the actual normalizer.
-From octopoes, the normalizer retrieves the objects and their references: from the findings list the CVEFindingType for the CVEs and the Finding for the findings, from the network objects list the IPPort, the Protocol and the PortState.
-Then the information about those objects is extracted from the imported data and stored as objects.
+The file normalize.py contains the actual normalizer: Its only job is to parse raw data and create, fill and yield the actual objects. (of valid object-types that are subclassed from OOI like IPPort)

 .. code-block:: python